matomo-org/developer-documentation/docs/master/Piwik/Plugin/Controller.md

 ### `getDefaultAction()` <a name="getDefaultAction"></a>

-Returns the name of the default method that will be called when visiting: index.php?module=PluginName without the action parameter
+Returns the name of the default method that will be called when visiting: index.php?module=PluginName without the action parameter.

 #### Signature